16 Ways Adult Loneliness Is Connected To Childhood Trauma

 9. You have a fear of vulnerability.

 If vulnerability was punished or exploited in your childhood, you might develop a fear of opening up to anyone.
-This fear can prevent you from forming deep, meaningful connections in adulthood.
+That fear can prevent you from forming deep, meaningful connections in adulthood.
 You might keep your guard up, sharing only surface-level information about yourself, which can lead to a sense of disconnection and loneliness.

 10. You don’t even know how to recognise healthy relationships.

 Childhood trauma can skew your understanding of what healthy relationships look like.
 As an adult, you might find yourself drawn to unhealthy or toxic relationships because they feel familiar.
-This pattern can leave you feeling lonely, even when you’re in a relationship, because your emotional needs aren’t being met.
+That pattern can leave you feeling lonely, even when you’re in a relationship, because your emotional needs aren’t being met.

 11. You struggle with social anxiety.

 Childhood experiences of rejection or ridicule can lead to social anxiety in adulthood.
-This anxiety can make social interactions feel daunting, causing you to avoid them altogether.
+Understandably, that anxiety can make social interactions feel daunting, causing you to avoid them altogether.
 Even when you do socialise, you might feel on edge, unable to fully engage, which can result in feelings of loneliness even in social settings.

 12. You have a tendency to self-sabotage.